msgr0/pangebin/README.md

 respectively as `unicycler.gfa.gz` and `skesa.gfa.gz`.
 Note that the `gfa` files are compressed using `bgzip` (from `htslib`).

-The dataset used for the experiment used for ISMB2025 submission can be found in the `dataset-input.tar.gz` file.
+The dataset used for the experiment used for ISMB2025 submission can be found in the `dataset.tar.gz` file.
-De-compress it to the `dataset` folder
+De-compress it, the command will create a `database` folder.
 ```
-tar xvf dataset-input.tar.gz --directory=./dataset
+tar xavf dataset.tar.gz
 ```
 <!-- Moreover, you can find the whole dataset (complete of intermediate and output files) at ...
 ```